LGS-Tech/sentinel-beacon-app/README.md

 The "server" folder is where a Node.js/Express, file-based database will be contained for temporary use to simulate true backend.
 This contains tables for User and Case that will be connected to the Expo app.

+## Backend

+The folder "backend' is where the python logic and API will be stored.
+Then it will be connected to the frontend through the expo-app folder.

 ## Documentation

 For any team members that are learning Expo alongside...